Two-thirds of children classified as living in "absolute poverty" now have at least one parent who is in work, according to new research.

 "It is highly unusual to see no growth in working age incomes over a seven-year period," the IFS said.

-The report said that in some key respects middle income families with children more closely resembled poor families in the past, with half now renters rather than owner-occupiers.
+The report said that in some key respects middle income families with children more closely resembled poor families in the past, with half now renters rather than owner occupiers.

-The earnings of mothers were increasingly important for households with children, with women's earnings in middle income families now accounting for more than a quarter of household income compared with less than a fifth 20 years ago.
+The earnings of mothers were increasingly important for households with children, with women's earnings in middle income families now accounting for more than a quarter of household income compared to less than a fifth 20 years ago.
 Among the poorest fifth it has doubled from 7% to 15%.